MisterTea/EternalTerminal/README.md

 ## Installing

-### Mac OS X
+### macOS

-The easiest way to install is using homebrew:
+The easiest way to install is using Homebrew:

 	brew install MisterTea/et/et

+Alternatively, a package is available in MacPorts:

+	sudo port install et

 ### Ubuntu